 - Produce a short article (about 800) words to publish in OTTs Annual Review.
 The article should outline one or two key ideas that the community is discussing or working on.

-- Organise a parallel session at the following OTT Conference (Berlin, April 2020).
+- Organise a parallel session at the next OTT Conference.

-- Produce a “flagship” output with OTT’s support.
-The “flagship” output should summarise the key findings or results of the community’s work since its launch until after the OTT Conference.
-The “flagship” output could be a long article, a series of articles written by various members of the community, a webinar scheduled for May (one month after the OTT Conference), a video (recorded during the OTT Conference), etc. The conveners of the OTTCOP are expected to provide all the content and OTT will take care of any design, layout, filming and editing, etc.
+- Produce a ‘flagship’ output with OTT’s support.
+This output should summarise the key findings or results of the community’s work since its launch until after the OTT Conference.
+It could be a long article, a series of articles written by various members of the community, a webinar scheduled for May (one month after the OTT Conference), a video (recorded during the OTT Conference), etc. The conveners of the OTTCOP are expected to provide all the content and OTT will take care of any design, layout, filming and editing, etc.